MelvinLeroux/test-policymate/laravel/README.md

 `http://localhost:8001/report/topproducts/2` to get the top 2 products by revenue `http://localhost:8001/report/monthly-revenue/2025` to get monthly revenue summary for a given name `http://localhost:8001/report/top-customers/3` to get the top 3 customers

+-Test the import with PhpUnit
+`php artisan test --filter=ImportCsvTest`